 Read the contract carefully before you sign.
 Anything agreed between you and the trader, such as pre-purchase repairs, should be written on the contract.

 Read the finance agreement (if any) carefully and make sure the figures add up.

 If you are offered payment protection insurance or an extended warranty, check the terms and conditions (particularly the exclusions) to make sure they are suitable for you.
-Remember, these are optional extras - you still have legal rights against the trader.
-Do not be pressured into buying them.
+Remember, these are optional extras; you still have legal rights against the trader.

 Don't assume that you can change your mind if you sign an order to buy a vehicle.
 You could be in breach of contract if you cancel.
 You might lose your deposit and the trader could try and recover any additional losses from you.
 There are exceptions to this.
 If you agree to buy the vehicle on finance arranged by the trader, you may be able to withdraw from the agreement before it has been 'executed', which means signed by all relevant parties.
 You should then be able to recover your deposit.

 You may also be able to cancel within a 14-day cancellation period if the vehicle was purchased at a distance (without any face-to-face contact) or off-premises (a contract made away from the trader's premises).
 See the guides 'Buying by internet, phone & mail order: distance contracts explained' and 'Buying at home: off-premises contracts explained' for more information.